-Mute anti-snoring device is a nasal stent made from ultra-soft medical-grade polymers that is intended to open the user’s nasal cavity to allow for increased nasal breathing.
+Mute zero snore mouthpiece is a nasal stent made from ultra-soft medical-grade polymers that is intended to open the user’s nasal cavity to allow for increased nasal breathing.
 Using patented technology, experts at Rhinomed developed the Mute anti-snoring device to help those who struggle with snoring related to nasal blockage.
 Learn more about it in the below product review.

 Rhinomed originally developed the Turbine nasal device intended to help athletes breathe easier during sports.
 After receiving feedback from athletes, they came out with a third version of the Turbine and, ultimately, the Mute anti-snoring nasal dilator, technically known as an Expiratory Positive Airway Pressure (EPAP).